-Invoicing tools also make it simple to customize invoices, send billing and invoice reminders, and receive instant updates for your invoicing and payments data.
-Automating these tasks remove them from you to-do list and can help you get paid faster.
+Invoicing software also makes it simple to customize invoices, send billing and invoice reminders, and receive instant updates for your invoicing and payments data.
+Automating these tasks removes them from your to-do list and can help you get paid faster.

 2. Send an email reminder

 Following up on payments is never fun, but the best part about sending an email reminder is that you have an opportunity to think through your words and shape your message.
 Your tone may differ depending on how late the payment is, but initially aim to be firm and polite.

 If you’re following up for the third or fourth time, your tone may be more assertive.

 If you still have an unresponsive client after a month, it’s time to pick up the phone.

 First things first: Make sure they received your invoice.
 There’s always a possibility they were busy, their email changed, or, if you’re dealing with a larger company, your email could have been sent to the wrong person or department.
 There’s also the possibility that they saw it and pretended that they didn’t.

 Once you know they’ve seen your invoice, you can move into discussing its past-due status.